influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 ### Backup utility

-> **Important:** Save backups to an empty directory.
-Otherwise, the backup may fail.
+> **Important:** Save backups to a new cluster or existing cluster with a different database name.

 Backup creates a copy of the [metastore](/influxdb/v1.7/concepts/glossary/#metastore) and [shard](/influxdb/v1.7/concepts/glossary/#shard) data **on disk** at that point in time and stores the copy in the specified directory.